Jo-Jo White: 1934 and 1935 seasons

-Later playing career
+1936 to 1938 seasons

 In 1936, White lost the starting job in center field and remained a backup with the Tigers from 1936 to 1938.
 After playing in only 55 games in the outfield in 1938, White was frustrated with his limited playing time.
 After "a drink or two" on a train ride late in the 1938 season, White "decided to attack" a brand new felt hat purchased by manager Del Baker.
 Baker finally found out that it was White who had deliberately ruined the hat, and White was traded to the Seattle Rainiers of the Pacific Coast League on December 12 as part payment for young pitcher Fred Hutchinson.

+Seattle: 1939-1942

 White played for Seattle for four full seasons (1939–42), helping them win the PCL pennant in both 1940 and 1941.

+Philadelphia and Cincinnati (1943-1944)

 White returned to the Major Leagues during World War II, following the depletion of the talent pool as top players went into military service.
 In 1943, he was acquired by the Philadelphia Athletics and played in more games (139) and had more at bats (500) and hits (124) than any other season in his MLB career.
 After playing 85 games for the A's in 1944, he was traded to the Cincinnati Reds in August, finishing his career by playing 24 games for the Reds.
 In nine MLB seasons, he had a lifetime batting average of .256 in 878 games, with 678 hits, 456 runs scored, 386 walks, 42 triples, and 92 stolen bases.

+Pacific Coast League (1945-1949)

 White's playing career did not end in 1944, however.
 In 1945, he returned to the Pacific Coast League, and he had his finest pro season at age 36: 244 hits, 162 runs scored and a .355 batting average (all leading the PCL) while playing for the Sacramento Solons.
 The following year, Sacramento sent White back to the Seattle Rainiers, where he made his managerial debut as a playing skipper late in the 1946 campaign.
 White also managed the Rainiers from 1947 through mid-1949, leading them to the 1948 playoffs.
 After his release in Seattle in 1949, he concluded his active career as a player only for the PCL Hollywood Stars, appearing in 31 games.